 - Remove the pan from the heat but leave the eggs in the water to continue absorbing the natural dye; allow the water and eggs to cook completely, ideally for at least a couple of hours.

-- Your perfect hard boiled eggs are now beautifully colored and ready to be decorated further!
+- Your perfect hard cooked eggs are now beautifully colored and ready to be decorated further!

 How to peel boiled eggs easily, without hurting yourself or ruining the eggs?
 Here's how: